Planning vs Programming: What is the role of APS?

 Production planning with APS

-APS solution has an exclusive focus on detailed production programming processes (their first versions did not contemplate planning, or at least not finite capacity, causing the APS concept perception to be linked only to the Fine Programming - Scheduling ), but a complete APS covers much more than that. production planning process basically has the objective of defining what to produce in each planning period and in what amount, what is represented by the Master Production Plan.
-It is based on the actual and/or expected demand for each period of a horizon, and may vary from weeks to months, and the inventory and service policies that each product has (these policies end up being used mainly by companies that produce for inventory, but companies that also need to make their planning).
-Process is usually performed through ERP software themselves which, as we have seen, have their limitations on the restriction of productive capacity to generate these production plans.
-As in planning we work with a more macro and less detailed view of resources (it does not necessarily matter, how that production will be performed within each shift and each day, but how much it will be produced in that week of each product), these limitations are therefore less critical.
-If any business rule is necessary, if the bottlenecks can be dynamic, or if the variety of volume of skus is very high, other restrictions not easily managed by by ERPs may arise.
-Remember that the planning process (in English usually attributed to Master Scheduling), by definition, is after S&OP, sales planning and integrated operations (Sales & Operations Planning).
-Even so, it can closely relate to APS for two reasons: first, by the S&OP characteristic of using a long horizon, which generates a greater need for scenario simulation in the face of future uncertainties; As well as resource planning, which interacts with S&OP and needs to see productive capacity.
-As the APS has all its dynamics based on this generation of scenarios and capacity management, it can greatly support collaborative sales and operations planning.
-The difference in how the APS will act in each of these two processes, basically consists of the granularity level of each one, both for its position in the supply chain process cycle, as for your goal.
-CharacteristicsSaps (Planning) -> S & OP
+APS solution focuses exclusively on Detailed Production Scheduling processes (its early versions did not include Planning, or at least not with finite capacity, causing the perception of the APS concept to be tied only to the Fine-Grain Scheduling process ) .
+However, a complete APS encompasses much more than that.
+The Production Planning basically aims to define what to produce in each planning period and in what quantity, which is represented by the Mes Production Plan.
+It is based on the actual and/or forecasted demand for each period within a horizon, which can vary from weeks to mes , and the inventory and service policies that each product has (these policies end up being used primarily by companies that produce for inventory, but companies that produce against order also need to do their Planning).
+This process is typically performed through the ERP software itself, which, as we have seen, has its limitations regarding the production capacity constraints to generate these production plans.
+Since Planning uses a more macro and less detailed view of resources (it doesn't necessarily matter how production will be executed within each shift and each day, but rather how much will be produced that week for each product), these limitations are therefore less critical.
+Even so, if business rules are required, if bottlenecks can be dynamic, or if the SKU volume variety is very high, other constraints not easily manageable by ERPs may arise.
+It's worth remembering that the Planning process (usually referred to as Master Scheduling), by definition, comes after S&OP (Integrated Sales and Operations Planning).
+Mes so, it can be closely related to APS for two reasons: first, because S&OP uses a long horizon, which generates a greater need for scenario simulations in the face of future uncertainties; as well as Resource Planning, which interacts with S&OP and needs to understand production capacity.
+Since APS's entire dynamics are based on scenario generation and capacity management, it can greatly support collaborative sales and operations planning.
+The difference in how APS will act in each of these two processes is basically the level of granularity of each, both by its position in the Supply Chain process cycle and by its objective.
+Features: APS (Planning) -> S&OP

 PHS (Planning) -> MPS